sueszli/llvm-to-air/PROMPT.md

 Make sure to look at everything implemented so far in `/test/*`.
 The goal is to cover all operations necessary to write a full tensor library for automatic differentiation with matmul, add, sub, mul, div and common activation functions with float32.

+If you feel confident, start implementing full algorithms like matmul and softmax to test multiple operations at once.

 Target functionality (already implemented):

 ```cpp